 ComPAIR is just one example of the many initiatives currently in place across campus in support of Education Renewal (Strategy 11) at UBC, as the university focuses on providing support for instructors in their drive to be highly effective teachers and to develop their craft.
 The tool was also recently recognized with a silver medal at the 2019 IMS Global Learning Impact Awards, a global program which recognizes outstanding and innovative applications of educational technology to address the most significant challenges facing education.

-Visit the CTLT website to read more about ComPAIR’s interdisciplinary development, and how the tool is benefitting students across faculties – from English students gaining hands-on practice to Physics students learning how to explore different viewpoints.
+Visit the CTLT website to read more about ComPAIR’s interdisciplinary development, and how the tool is benefiting students across faculties – from English students gaining hands-on practice to Physics students learning how to explore different viewpoints.